wbamberg/idl-reference/docs/nsIEditorMailSupport.md

  Insert a string as quoted text
 (whose representation is dependant on the editor type),
 replacing the selected text (if any).
-@param aQuotedText  The actual text to be quoted
-@return             The node which was inserted

 #### Parameters ####